Waimānalo Limu Hui

 Ilima Ho-Latimosa recalled speaking with limu expert, Wally Ito at a recent KUA event earlier that year when she mentioned to him that Waimānalo was ready to do limu.
 She immediately gave him a call to set up a meeting between the community and Wally.

-As rocks were planted along the rock wall of the Pāhonu turtle enclosure the group decided it was their responsibility restore the native landmark.
-In July of 2018, the limu hui hosted KUA’s E Alu Pū conference where the work began to bring life back to the area.
+As rocks were planted along the rock wall of the Pāhonu turtle enclosure the group decided it was their responsibility to restore the native landmark.
+In July of 2018, the limu hui co-hosted KUA’s E Alu Pū conference where the work began to bring life back to the area.

 The quarterly pond restoration happens every January, April, July and October.
 The event has been known to draw 300+ visitors and locals alike.
 The groups goal is to rebuild the two ponds back to it’s once majestic state.